mend/renovate-ce-ee/docs/advanced.md

 ## Horizontal Scaling

-The current architecture of Mend Renovate CE is monolithic in order to keep things simple and maximize maintainability.
+The current architecture of Mend Renovate Self-Hosted CE is monolithic in order to keep things simple and maximize maintainability.
 Accordingly, there is a 1:1 relationship between the worker and the job queue, meaning that only one job can be processed at a time.

 Renovate EE is designed with Horizontal scalability in mind.
 It separates the components into a server/worker architecture that can scale independently on different containers/machines.